 Once your application is received, we will review your application and will contact you if we need any extra information.

-If no more information is needed from you, your application will be sent to the relevant authorities for consultation.
+If you have emailed the application and no more information is needed from you, your application will be sent to the relevant authorities for consultation.

 If no relevant representations are made, we will grant your application.

 If a representation is made, and not withdrawn, a hearing will be held before members of the licensing committee, unless all parties agree that this is unnecessary.